 Lastly, what about Brexit and overseas property buyers?

-While actual details aren’t clear as yet it’s likely that Brexit won’t make any difference to the practicalities of buying property in the UK.
+While actual details aren’t clear since the end of the transition period with the EU it’s likely that Brexit won’t make any difference to the practicalities of buying property in the UK.
 Foreign buyers will still be able to buy and own property just as they do now.